LonamiWebs/Telethon/readthedocs/index.rst

 .. important::

     * Are you new here?
 Jump straight into :ref:`getting-started`!
     * Looking for available friendly methods?
-See :ref:`telethon-client`.
+See :ref:`ref-summary`.
     * Used Telethon before v1.0?
 See :ref:`compatibility-and-convenience`.
     * Need the full API reference? https://lonamiwebs.github.io/Telethon/.